Copper promotes the formation of blood vessels, including those that supply tumors. Depleting copper can deprive the tumor of its suppliers.

 How do experts use copper chelation?

-Integrative experts provide recommendations for this therapy in treating people with cancer.
+Integrative experts provide recommendations for copper chelation in treating people with cancer.
 Learn more about the approaches and meanings of recommendations.

 Published protocols, programs, and approaches